 “You want to know whether they look at people, but if someone spends all their time apparently checking they’ve got the right colour shoes on, that doesn’t inspire confidence,” he says.

 To stand out from the crowd, candidates need something else: presence, says Tuck.
 “It is hard to define, but it’s that ability to communicate and inspire confidence that people can trust you.”

 There is a fine line between bragging and promoting yourself, but he says he is looking for someone who can talk about what they have done and can command attention.

 Headteachers are also often keen to see how teachers relate to children.
 Some schools ask candidates to teach a practice lesson, while Tuck, a primary headteacher, says he has asked prospective employees to read a story to a class, so he can see how the pupils respond.
 “The relationship between the teacher and the child is the most important thing in education,” he says.

 Lindsay Roy, former rector of Inverkeithing High School in Fife, looks for qualities including presence, judgement, the ability to communicate and getting to the point without waffling.

 Answers should be long enough to show that you know what you are talking about, but not so long that you lose the panel’s attention.

 Interviewees should be passionate about what they do.
 “I’m looking for somebody who is enthusiastic and inspiring, someone who can engage with young adults and who can be a leader: every teacher is a leader in the classroom,” he says.

-Although the key to success is hard to pin down, it is important to try to build a relationship with the interview panel, says Richard Fawcett.
+Although the key to success is hard to pin down, it is important to try to build a relationship with the interview panel, says Fawcett.